 Holding offers isn’t new in Guelph.
 As far back as 2018 when Beth and Ryan first identified a supply and demand imbalance and a trend of GTA buyers to Guelph it was mentioned.

-What is “holding offers”?
+What is “holding offers” in real estate?

 A note of caution for buyers in this scenario: make sure your agent knows market value.
 The last thing you want is to get caught up with emotion.
 Overpaying could cause issue with a home appraisal from your lender.